juanfernandes/juanfernandes-uk/src/notes/weeknotes-8.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #8'
+title: "Weeknotes #8"
-description: >-
-  This week started with me handing in my notice at my then-current contract.
-I felt very guilty about ending my contract early, I managed 5 weeks out of 12 - it's the first time I have ever had to end a contract early.
+description: "This week started with me handing in my notice at my then-current contract.
+I felt very guilty about ending my contract early, I managed 5 weeks out of 12 - it's the first time I have ever had to end a contract early."
 keywords:
   - contract
   - freelance